PapaBravo/vhs/data/datacomments.md

 * 594169, "strasse": "Hermannstr.
 158 A (Eingang Arztpraxen)"

 An additional field `hint` would help clean up the data while keeping all information.

+## `schlagwort`
+The type of `schlagwort` becomes `string` instead of `array of string` when only one tag is present.

+That is a common pattern but without documentation and a rare occurence (currently only once in the complete dataset), this is problematic.

+* 599563